robertgetino/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Configure Agent Panel
-- Configure Admin Panel
+- Configure all sections of the Agent and Admin Panels in osTicket

 <h2>Configuration Steps</h2>